Generative APIs FAQ

 - Your total billing remains limited by the amount of tokens you can consume within rate limits.

-- If you want to ensure fixed billing, you can use Managed Inference, which provides the same set of OpenAI-compatible APIs and a wider range of models.
+- To ensure fixed billing, you can use Generative APIs - Dedicated Deployment, which provides the same set of OpenAI-compatible APIs and a wider range of models.

 How can I give access to token consumption to my users outside Scaleway?